How to do a Simple Mid-year Homeschool Assessment

 Or maybe it would help to go to bed earlier than you’re used to so you can get up and get some work done before your children get up.

-Common Household Issues-Not planning meals in advance
+Common Household Issues-Not planning meals in advance.

-Do you stand in front of an open fridge every night at about 5:30, wondering what you’re going to be serving for dinner?
-Take a little time on the weekend to make a meal plan for the following week.
-It will save you a ton of stress.
-And time.
-Once you’ve become used to meal planning, you can devote about an hour during your weekend or on Friday doing a little meal preparation such as cutting up veggies, browning ground beef or turkey, making a big salad, and cooking chicken.
+2. Once you’ve become used to meal planning, you can devote about an hour during your weekend or on Friday doing a little meal preparation such as cutting up veggies, browning ground beef or turkey, making a big salad, and cooking chicken.

 And doing these things save not just time, but a ton of money if a common solution to this “it’s-5:30-what’s-for-or dinner” problem is jumping in the car and going out to eat!

-Common Household Issues-Unorganized
+Common Household Issues-Unorganized.

-This is a tough one.
-Especially if you weren’t raised in an organized home.
-(Like me.
-Clean the house?
-My artist mom much-preferred painting with us.)
 But cleaning and organizing is just a skill you can learn; it’s no different from learning the multiplication tables or how to write a paragraph.

 Here are a few tips for you and your kids:

 • Spend 15 minutes at the beginning and end of your day hanging up clothes or putting your rooms in order.
 Set a timer and go as quickly as you can.
+When the 15 minutes are up you can stop!

 • Vary the cleaning routine by sometimes playing a song with a good beat or singing a “cleaning song.”